profemzy/akowe/README.md

 For Kubernetes deployment, see the [k8s directory](./k8s/README.md).

+When deploying to Kubernetes, be sure to run the migration job before deploying the application to ensure the database schema is updated correctly for the timesheet and invoice features.
+The migration job is defined in `k8s/migrate-job.yaml`.

 ## Receipt Upload

 Akowe now supports uploading and managing receipts for expense records.
 See the [detailed documentation](./docs/receipts.md) for setup and usage.